jfcere/ngx-markdown/README.md

 </h1>
 ```

-> Follow official [marked.renderer](https://github.com/chjj/marked#block-level-renderer-methods) documentation for the list of tokens that can be overriden.
+> :blue_book: Follow official [marked.renderer](https://github.com/chjj/marked#block-level-renderer-methods) documentation for the list of tokens that can be overriden.

 ## Syntax highlight